 In addition to academic article submissions to our print journal, we welcome contributions to the website from a range of geographical, methodological or historical perspectives, and from all levels of study inside and outside ‘the academy’.
-Blogs or other features can be based on interesting and relevant aspects of scholarly research or methodology and can be related to a specific project or to a stand alone strand of research.
+History blog posts or other features can be based on interesting and relevant aspects of scholarly research, methodology, or pedagogy, and can be related to a specific project or to a stand alone strand of research.
+We also run a special series: Critical Spaces, which brings together a range of historical perspectives on historical spaces, belonging, and movement.
 Alternatively, submissions may be tied to current events or an upcoming date or anniversary.

 Possible topics for exploration include (but are certainly not limited to):

 Blog posts should generally be between 800-1200 words.
 We can host longer pieces at the editors’ agreement; alternatively we can split longer posts into ‘parts’ if and when that feels appropriate.